What is query breadth, and What Does it Mean for Search Results Rankings?

 In one described system, a search engine determines a popularity measure for a search result and then adjusts the popularity measure based at least in part on a query breadth measure of a previously-executed search query associated with the search result.

 The search engine may use a variety of query breadth measures.
-For example, the search engine may use the quantity of results returned by the search query, the length of the query, the IR score drop-off, or some other measure of breadth.
+For example, the search engine may use the number of results returned by the search query, the length of the query, the IR score drop-off, or some other measure of breadth.

-There are a few different ways that a search engine might measure the breadth of a query, and it may consider these in combination with each other:
+There are a few different ways that a search engine might measure query breadth, and it may consider these in combination with each other:

 - The higher the number of results returned by the search query, the broader the query

 - The drop off in information retrieval (or relevance) scores from one result to another, for example, how much of a drop off there might be from the IR score of the first result to the tenth result, or the hundredth result, or so on.
 If there isn’t much of a drop off in those scores as you drill deeper and deeper into the results, then the query can be determined to be fairly broad.

 - How frequently people search for a particular query or very similar queries – the more frequently, the more broad the query could be

 - The smaller the number of terms in a query, the broader it might be

 Some queries might be short or searched frequently, but still be very narrow queries, so a combination of measures like those listed above might be used.

-We don’t know how much weight Google might be giving to popularity based user-behavior measures such as impressions and click throughs in search results, but it’s possible that they may be giving some weight to those.
+We don’t know how much weight Google might be giving to popularity based user-behavior measures such as impressions and click-throughs in search results, but they may be giving some weight to those.